phpacker/phpacker/README.md

 ## Quick Start

-Build an executable from your PHP script with a single command:
+Build a standalone executable from your PHP script with a single command:

 ```bash
 phpacker build --src=./app.php